TL;DR:

 Ask your mobile developer.

-Method 1: Pul from the App Store
+Method 1: Pull from the App Store

 Installation (Mac Homebrew)